ShelbyPop/CS131-BrewinInterpreterV4/readme.txt

 Nov 24 - .....
 I'm just... okay
         - the fix was that I needed to make the environment I pass to the Thunk a **DEEPCOPY** and not a shallow copy.
 I.... ugh.
 That took me like 5 hours alone to debug.. cool lol
+        - Found a bug with return statements from V2, Fixed it in V3, so I just copy the run_func minus the type checking and it should work.